mChron/Matrix-Remind-me-bot/README.md

 ## Interacting With The Bot
 *All commands are case insensitive, but require the first char to be an exclamation !*
+1. Invite the bot to a private chat, the bot should send you a message on join with command usage info
 * **!(setreminder|remindme)**: make a reminder.
 Usage: !setreminder <time><unit> <message>, e.g. !setreminder 5m Check the kettle or !remindme 5m Check the kettle
 * **!resetreminder**: reset a (non-interval) reminder.
 Usage: !resetreminder <index>, e.g. !resetreminder 2
 * **!setinterval**: make a reminder that runs on an interval.
 Usage: !setinterval <time><unit> <message>